 Paid or Subscription Access

-The full digital package is best treated as a platform-based streaming route through services such as DAZN rather than a universally free rights-holder stream.
+The full digital package is best treated as a platform-based streaming route through services such as DAZN rather than a universally free rights-side stream.

 Dentsu Inc. World Cup 2026 Coverage - Matches and Rounds